 (ii) a representative appointed by the Union;

-(iii) a Chair selected by (i) and (ii) above;
+(iii) a Chair selected by (i) and (ii) above who has classification experience;

 (b) If the two members fail to agree on a Chair, either or both parties may request the Labour Relations Board to appoint a person as Chair.
 The Labour Relations Board shall be requested to appoint a person who has classification experience.